-A unique database of information has been compiled and is managed by the School of Population Health at the University of Western Australia (under the custodianship of Professor Matthew Knuiman).
+A unique database of information has been compiled and is managed by the School of Population and Global Health at the University of Western Australia (under the custodianship of Dr Kevin Murray).

-A collection of biological specimens from the surveys (blood samples, DNA) is maintained by the School of Pathology and Laboratory Medicine at the University of Western Australia (under the custodianship of Professor John Beilby).
+A collection of biological specimens from the surveys (blood samples, DNA) is maintained by the School of Pathology and Laboratory Medicine at the University of Western Australia (under the custodianship of Professor John Beilby and Dr Jennie Hui).

 The database and specimen collection have been recognized and relied upon by major international research centres as well as by researchers here in WA for over 40 years.
 The collection provides important information on common diseases and their relationships to risk factors, lifestyle and environmental variables.

 The Busselton Population Medical Research Institute (BPMRI) welcomes approaches from bona fide research workers for access to the accumulated data and biological specimens, and for participation in ongoing and new data collection activities, provided the proposed research does not conflict with current research projects and is done in collaboration with a BPMRI-affiliated researcher.

 - information on survey subjects from the computerised database

 - the accumulated biological materials (blood sera and DNA) on survey subjects in the specimen storage facility